-Sand Creek Professional Review and Guide
+Sand Creek Professional Guide

 "Sand Creek is a swift, thrilling run when the water is high.
 Sand Creek is a springtime favorite with whitewater boaters.
 Usually runnable in late March and early April, it consists of Class I and Class II chains of waves, with plenty of maneuvering required down a narrow, twisting river channel sometimes littered with downed trees.

 Railroad Rapids (river mile 0.5), a series of Class II ledges located beneath a railroad trestle near the end of the run, is probably the toughest of Sand Creek’s whitewater.
 Even so, the penalty for messing up isn’t great, unless a sweeper has lodged in the current.
 If so, give it a wide berth.
 Portage if necessary."